|

 ·

-shall disqualify any contestant if it appears the contestant has used
+disqualify any horse/rider team if the horse has a

 ·